open-contracting/standard/docs/schema/reference.md

 See the [amendment implementation guidance](../guidance/map/amendments) for more details.
 ```

-## Sub-schema reference
+## Subschema reference

-The following sub-schemas are commonly re-used throughout the standard.
+The following subschemas are commonly re-used throughout the standard.

 ### OrganizationReference